 Thanks to the proliferation of TV channels, it is now cheaper than ever to advertise on television.
 For growing firms with a regional customer base, it could be time to think about getting on air, says David Gent

-Thanks to more choice of channels than ever, new on-demand services and digital recording, we are now watching more television than ever before.
+Thanks to an ever-increasing choice of channels, on-demand services and digital recording, we are now watching more television than ever before.

 Yet all this has come about despite doom-laden press headlines predicting the decline of commercial TV.

-However, according to thinkbox, we still see 47 TV ads per day, exposing the myth that everyone always flicks past ads or makes a cuppa in the break.
+However, according to Statista, we still see more than 40 TV ads per day, exposing the myth that everyone always flicks past ads or makes a cuppa in the break.
 Of course, watching catch-up television or recorded programmes does allow viewers to skip the ad breaks.
 Even so, it's clear that TV ads are still having an impact on the British consumer.

 Small businesses on the small screen